AlyonaMinina/Bioluminescence/README.md

 # Bioluminescence measurement
-Quantitative detection of multicolored bioluminescence in plants
+This is a web-based Graphical User Interface (GUI) for quick and convenient quantitative detection of multicolored bioluminescence in plants.
+The GUI is designed to process images acquired using our Biolum imaging system based on a Nikon D800 camera controlled by a Raspberry Pi 4.

 <p align="center">
    <img src="Previews/Measurment%20tab%20preview.png" width="80%" />